 The projected available debt capacity for the core State bonding programs as described herein is not funded from, and therefore does not place stress on, the State General Fund, and this projected capital capacity is affordable within currently projected levels of the revenue streams that are dedicated to debt repayment.
-The increases in capital capacity referenced above reflect both the significant increase in global oil prices in the wake of Russia's invasion of Ukraine, as well as increases in in-state production that have augmented severance tax revenues over the past several years.
+As discussed in this study, however, should the State choose to issue long-term bonds at the levels projected in accordance with current State Board of Finance policies, it will begin to increase the State's debt burden in accordance with traditional debt ratios.

 The key debt ratios used in this study to assess the state debt burden are debt per capita and debt as a percentage of personal income, which provide a basis for comparing levels of debt use across states and against peers.
 These ratios, along with the level of financial reserves and trends in State revenues and other financial resources, directly impact the State bond ratings, and the State bond ratings, in turn, directly impact the State's cost of capital.
 Understanding the position of the State relative to its peers allows stakeholders across the state to monitor its financial and debt positions, and provides a framework for benchmarking with respect to debt issuance levels, debt capacity, and levels of new investment.

 Due in large measure to the conservative debt management practices of the State, the key debt ratios have historically allowed for regular issuances of new bonds without any adverse impact on debt metrics.
 As discussed in this report, the increases in new debt indicated by the State's long-standing debt capacity policies could change that.
 Two factors will be worth watching.
 First, to the extent that the assessed value of real property continues to increase at a higher rate than population, general obligation debt per capita will begin to trend upward.
-Perhaps more notable, however, will be the impact on State debt ratios of the projected issuance of severance tax bonds.
-The increase in severance tax bonding capacity enabled by projected revenue growth, discussed above, is projected to result in increases in traditional debt metrics, even as debt service coverage ratios remain strong.
+More notable, however, is the projected impact on State debt ratios should the State issuance of Severance Tax Bonds be done at the high levels projected herein based on the State Board of Finance long-standing policy of fully utilizing legal capacity over a ten-year horizon.
+The projected increase in severance tax bonding capacity enabled by projected revenue growth in the Severance Tax Bonding Fund is, in turn, projected to result in substantial increases in traditional debt metrics, even as debt service coverage ratios remain strong.

 The State general obligation bond ratings are now in the middle tier of the "double-A" level, the second highest investment grade rating category, with stable outlooks.
-These bond ratings continue to benefit from strong debt management attributes, which include rapid debt retirement, moderate debt levels, and debt ratios relative to population and personal income that have shown a downward trend over time.
-These credit strengths have been balanced against the State's historical dependence on federal employment, low levels of personal income relative to national averages and state peers, and the inherent revenue volatility derived from volatility in oil and natural gas pricing and production levels.
+These bond ratings continue to benefit from strong debt management attributes, which include rapid debt retirement, and moderate debt levels.
+Of particular note are the actions taken by the Governor and state legislature to address the historic public employee pension funding issues, as well as to dedicate a portion of strong natural resource revenues to the Severance Tax Permanent Fund in order to mute the impact of revenue volatility on the State over time, which together represented efforts to address two significant historic credit issue facing the State.
+These credit strengths have been balanced against the State's historical dependence on federal employment, low levels of personal income relative to national averages and state peers, and, as noted, the inherent revenue volatility derived from volatility in oil and natural gas pricing and production levels.